StefanJMU/MonotoneNeuralNetwork/README.md

 ## Structure

-Compact neural network architecture approximating monotonical functions.
+Compact neural network architecture approximating monotonic functions.
 The restriction to monotonical functions is achieved by small changes in the general formulation of a feed-forward architecture: